blepa/scratchpad/others/cv.md

 *role: developer*
 *tech stack: sql server 2008, xevents, xml*
 *team size: 1*
-This module provides a way of collecting data from extending events and system views about server and OLTP performance.
+This module provides a way of collecting data from extending events and system views about server and database performance.
 I developed a tool for get information about deadlocks, waits and collect a value of performance counters.
 This solution helping with investigate performacne problems.

 **DCMS Integration**
 *role: developer*